Apiquet/Segmentation/README.md

 ## Usage

-The notebook infer_on_videos.ipynb shows how to infer a segmentation model from the repository on a single image or on a video.
+The notebook infer_on_videos.ipynb shows how to infer the segmentation model VGG-16 + FCN-4 on a single image or on a video.